baybear90/cat-pipeline-project/aws-codepipeline-catpipeline/readme.md

-# Advanced Demo - CodePipeline
+#   Cat Application Code Piipeline

-In this demo series you're going to be implementing a full code pipeline incorportating commit, build and deploy steps.
+In this demo series, we will be implementing a full code pipeline incorportating commit, build and deploy steps.

 The advanced demo consists of 5 stages :-